strapi/documentation/docs/user-docs/latest/content-types-builder/configuring-fields-content-type.md

 ### Date

-The Date field can display a date, datetime or time picker.
-This field has the following level of granularity: year, month, day, hour, minute and second.
+The Date field can display a date (year, month, day), time (hour, minute, second) or datetime picker.

 :::: tabs